azat-co/practicalnode/chapter10/chapter10.md

 Creating a Local Git Repository
 -------------------------------

-To create a GitHub repository, go to [github.com](http://github.com) (<http://github.com>), login, and create a new repository.
+To create a GitHub repository, go to [github.com](http://github.com) (<http://github.com>), log in, and create a new repository.
 There will be an SSH address; copy it.
 In your terminal window, navigate to the project folder to which you would like to push GitHub.
 Then, do the following:

 1. Create a local `Git` and `.git` folder in the root of the project folder: